-We’re all itching to get outside and Nevada’s one of the most incredible places to do it.
-Of course, as the state begins to reopen, some things are a little different.
-Here’s what to consider before you come camping and exploring, and what to know if you do.
+Nevada is one of the most incredible places to get outside and play, explore, and get away from it all.
+Of course, these days, some things are a little different.
+Here’s what to consider before you come camping and adventuring, and what to know when you do.

 Stay Close, Keep It Local

 The official position of the State of Nevada—in solidarity with other states and the Centers for Disease Control—is to try and keep your recreating close to home.
 Suggestions include day-tripping to those nearby trails and places you’ve always wondered about.
 Or picking up some curbside grub and taking it somewhere cool for a picnic—a trick that also increases chances that your meal stays hot.

 Craving an adventure?
 Chances are, you’re not the only one with that idea.
 Some of our favorite camping spots are still closed, which can create a funnel effect to ones that have reopened.
 Combined with higher visitation than average (often by large groups with varying ideas on safe behavior), your vision of a tranquil getaway and outdoor solace may be met with a reality of the cars and crowds you were hoping to get away from.